davidptclark/be-nc-news/README.md

 To start the API, run the command `npm start`.
 This will instruct the API to listen on the default port: 9090.

-If you would like to reinitialise the database, use the command `npm run setup-db` followed by `npm run seed` to re-seed the database.
+If you would like to reinitialise the database, use the command `npm run setup-dbs` followed by `npm run seed` to re-seed the database.

 ### 🧪 Running tests: